Kisaro/extractor/README.md

 ```
 Finally, you can start the application by entering `npm start`

 If you are looking to compile the application into a binary, please have a look at the great [electron-packager](https://github.com/maxogden/electron-packager) project.
-A simple build.sh to compile a windows executable using that packages is included in the repository.
+A simple build.sh to compile a windows executable using that packager is included in the repository.